 It can be a challenge to go green, especially while traveling.
 But in this age of environmental decline, it’s important to be mindful of our impact on the planet, and zero-waste travel is an excellent method to achieve that.

-What is Zero Waste Travel?
+What Is Zero Waste Travel?

 It is the pursuit to cause as little environmental impact as possible while traveling by limiting the amount of trash generated and minimizing one’s carbon emissions.
 But is zero-waste travel even possible?